gautemo/Gaute-Meek-Olsen/src/dev-blog/mock-httpclient.md

 ## Implementation to test

-Here is an example of a Posts class which can fetch posts and create a post.
+Here is an example of a Posts class that can fetch posts and create a post.

 ```cs